PoshCode/tldr/CONTRIBUTING.md

 ## Guidelines

-Note that `tldr` is focused on concrete examples.
+Note that `tldr` is focused on concrete, real-world examples.
 Here's a few guidelines to get started:

 1. Focus on the 5 or 6 most common usages.
 It's OK if the page doesn't cover everything; that's what `Get-Help` is for.
 2. Introduce parameters gradually, starting with the simplest commands and using progressively more complex examples.
 3. Use short but descriptive variable names for the values, e.g. `$SourceFile` or `$Credentials`.
+4. Do not include output in your examples.
+These should just be command lines.
-4. Be specific to the command you're writing examples for.
+5. Be specific to the command you're writing examples for.
 Avoid explaining general PowerShell concepts that could apply to any command -- we don't need examples that show how to sort, filter, or format the results!
-5. When in doubt, keep in mind most readers are IT professionals, focus on the usefulness of the command, not teaching PowerShell.
+6. When in doubt, keep in mind most readers are IT professionals, focus on the usefulness of the command, not teaching PowerShell.
-6. Remember to keep descriptions **very** short so they don't wrap.
+7. Remember to keep descriptions **very** short so they don't wrap.
 Just explain _what_ the example does, don't explain how -- that _should_ be obvious.

 The best way to be consistent is to have a look at a few existing pages :)